Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 issues, based on which they can divide their own and each other's labor.

 Note that a name, which denotes a fixed _intent_, may refer to varying _content_.
 Indeed, the entire point of having a name is to abstract away from those changes that necessarily occur to adapt to various contingencies as the context changes.
 Even if a module ever reaches its "perfect" ideal, final, state, no one may ever be fully certain when this has actually happened, for an unexpected future change in its wider usage context may make it imperfect again and it may still have to change due to "bitrot".
-Not only will content vary with time, an intent may deliberately name some "virtual" module to be determined from context (such as a choice of compiler, or of `libc`, etc.); in this and other cases, you may thus have mutually incompatible modules, such that some combinations of two or more of them cannot be present in a same build at the same time.
-And yet, a "same" larger build may recursively include multiple virtualized system images that are each built while binding some common names to different contents: for instance, an embedded client or boot image might use a lightweight `libc` while a full-fledged system image might use a full-featured one, both being part of the same larger build.
+Not only will content vary with time, an intent may deliberately name some "virtual" module to be determined from context (such as a choice of compiler, or of `libc`, etc.).
+In this and other cases, there may be mutually incompatible modules, that cannot be present in a same build at the same time (for instance, `glibc`, `uclibc` and `klibc` are mutually exclusive in a same program, and so are `libgif` and `libungif`).
+And yet, a "same" larger build may recursively include multiple virtualized system images that are each built while binding some common names to different contents: for instance, as part of a same installation, a boot disk might be generated using the lightweight `uclibc` whereas the main image would use the full-fledged `glibc`.

 A good build system makes it easy to manage its global namespaces.
 To remain simple, it will not unnecessarily multiply namespaces; instead